How to get depth effect 'Portrait Mode' photos with any iPhone

 With Depth Effects, you can alter the amount and style of the overall blur, adjust the aperture, and even play around with the RGB shift for even more effects.

-If you want manual control over when, where, and how much blur effect is used to mask out your subject when creating depth effect, you'll love Depth Effects' tools.
+If you want manual control over when, where, and how much blur effect is used to mask out your subject when creating depth effect, you'll love PortraitCams' tools.

 Honorable mentions

-I've listed the photo editing apps that I think best produce the depth effect of Portrait Mode on iPhone 7 Plus.
+I've listed the photo editing apps that I think best produce the depth effect of Portrait Mode on iPhone XS.
 These are a few others that didn't make my best list, but are great photo editing apps, just the same.

 Fabby - Free - This funny little selfie app has a weird bokeh effect.
 I'm not too keen on it, but some might appreciate the fact that you can smooth the face and blur the background in one blow.